Disnay History, Family Crest & Coats of Arms

 Early Notables of the Disnay family (pre 1700)

-Migration of the Disnay family to the New World and Oceana
+Migration of the Disnay family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Disnay or a variant listed above were: William Disney who settled in Maryland in 1740.